integeruser/GA3C-cpp/README.md

 2. Switch to a stable release using e.g. `git checkout r1.3`
 4. Run `./configure`
 5. Build the shared library for C++ using `bazel build --config=opt //tensorflow:libtensorflow_cc.so`
-6. Copy `bazel-bin/tensorflow/libtensorflow_cc.so` to any directory searched by the run-time loader, e.g. `/usr/local/lib/`
+6. Copy `bazel-bin/tensorflow/libtensorflow_cc.so` to any directory searched by the run-time loader

 Do not delete the TensorFlow repository before running the installation steps below.
 Lastly, use pip to install the `tensorflow` and `gym` packages for Python 3.